Joe McKay

 Professional Biography

-Before assuming his current role, Professor McKay worked as an Assistant Clinical Professor of Law and as the Assistant Director of the Business Law Clinic at Loyola University Chicago School of Law.
-At Loyola, he instructed courses in Administrative Law and Secured Transactions.
-Furthermore, he taught a range of business and law-related undergraduate courses at both the University of Nevada, Las Vegas, and the University of Nevada, Reno.
+Prior to joining the University of Denver, Professor McKay served as an Assistant Clinical Professor of Law and Assistant Director of the Business Law Clinic at Loyola University Chicago School of Law, where he supervised transactional clinic matters and taught Administrative Law.
+He has also taught undergraduate courses in business- and law-related subjects at the University of Nevada, Las Vegas, and the University of Nevada, Reno.

-Previously, Professor McKay worked as a Judicial Law Clerk for Judge William J. Bauer of the U.S. Court of Appeals for the 7th Circuit and Judge David W. Dugan of the U.S. District Court for the Southern District of Illinois.
-He also worked as a Pro Se Staff Attorney, focusing on cases involving prisoner civil rights and habeas corpus, at the U.S. District Court for the District of Nevada.
+Professor McKay began his legal career in the federal judiciary, clerking for Judge William J. Bauer of the United States Court of Appeals for the Seventh Circuit and Judge David W. Dugan of the United States District Court for the Southern District of Illinois.
+He later served as a Pro Se Staff Attorney at the United States District Court for the District of Nevada, working on prisoner civil rights and habeas corpus matters.

 Degree(s)